 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.

 The Epson EcoTank ET-4760 has an adjustable input tray in the front that fits most popular paper sizes.
+If you want a similar printer that supports tabloid-size paper, check out the Epson EcoTank ET-15000.

 The Epson ET-4760 has great connectivity features.
 You can set it up on your home network with your Wi-Fi router either by connecting it via Ethernet or configuring it wirelessly.
 You can also use Wi-Fi Direct if you don't have a wireless router.
 It doesn't support Bluetooth but does work with both AirPrint and Mopria for mobile printing.